slatedocs/slate/source/index.md

 # Quiz Response (Phone Validation)

+The response to this request is an application response containing the newly updated application.

 > The following URLs are used to return a customer’s response to a phone validation request:

 ```code